 Entrepreneurship is already a journey of highs and lows on its own.
-Throw a global pandemic, social isolation, and economic uncertainty into the mix and you have a situation that would take a toll on anyone’s mental health.
+Throw in comparison on social media and economic uncertainty into the mix and you have a situation that would take a toll on anyone’s mental health.
 Between juggling business pivots and a need to always feel “on,” burnout for small business owners has become a real problem.

 In honor of May being Mental Health Awareness Month, we are sharing five ways small business owners can take care of their mental well-being and avoid burnout.

 1. Unplug from your phone and computer

 We love social media marketing but social media burnout, not so much.

 It’s important to post high-quality content consistently to your social feeds but it’s also important to exercise some boundaries with your screens.
 The good news is that you don’t need to be glued to your phone to update your social media.

 Incorporate some of these into your daily and weekly schedule to make sure you’re unplugging:

 Don’t leave gratitude just for Thanksgiving and special occasions.
 Studies show that regularly practicing gratitude has many benefits for your mental and physical health.